popolin/react-resume/src/components/Main/data/about_en.md

 - At 20, I started my graduation at [Unip](http://unip.br) where I have my first contact to algorithms, programming logic and basic languages.
 I coursed Science Computing.

 - In the same year I started the graduation, 2001, I had some other courses to define what was going to be my area to work.
 What I would like to do.
-I studied [MER](https://en.wikipedia.org/wiki/Entity–relationship_model) and [Delphi](https://en.wikipedia.org/wiki/Delphi_(software)).
+I studied [MER](https://en.wikipedia.org/wiki/Entity–relationship_model) and [Delphi](https://en.wikipedia.org/wiki/Delphi_(software)) at [Senac](https://www.senac.br).

 - In 2001 I also created my first website.
 It just contained a lot of static informations about the September 11.